News & Events

 The apocalypse of Rex Ingram: how a young Irishman came to make one of the greatest World War I films of silent era Hollywood

 Dr Ruth Barton, Department of Film Studies presented a lecture on the 22nd October as part of the Centre for Contemporary History Seminar Series 2014-15.
 The lecture was titled 'The apocalypse of Rex Ingram: how a young Irishman came to make one of the greatest World War I films of silent era Hollywood'.
-For more information on the series please see here.
+For more information on the series please see the Trinity Long Room Hub website.

 Co-organised by Siobhán O'Gorman and Noelia Ruiz, with Gail Weadick and Brian Singleton, this day-long symposium examines the power of performance to transform any space into a kinetically-charged place.
 A series of exciting panels will respond to the idea of 'making scenes' in relation to identities, politics, geographies, technologies and histories.
 Bringing together a range of practitioners, designers and academics from Ireland and beyond, Performing Space explores the landscape of scenography in its evolution from past to contemporary applications.